 The massive and dramatic limestone outcrop known as Zwegabin dominates the landscape around Hpa-an.
 At some 725 metres, this is the highest and largest of the myriad jagged karst formations that jut abruptly out of the otherwise pancake flat paddy-fields here.
 The Karen consider the outcrap sacred and it has become Kayin State’s symbol.
 Hpa-an’s football team is even called Zwegabin ...
 Read more about Zwegabin .

-A visit to the wonderful Saddar Cave is certainly one of Karen or Kayin State’s highlights.
-The limestone karst scenery of Zwegabin and other mountainous outcrops dotted among the paddy surrounding Hpa-An hosts several spectacular caves but Saddar, involving a temple but also a hike through underground passages to the far side of the mountain and a return by dug-out canoe, is something ...
+A visit to wonderful Saddar Cave is one of Kayin State’s highlights.
+The limestone karst scenery of Zwegabin and the numerous jagged, mountainous outcrops sprouting abruptly from the paddy surrounding Hpa-an host myriad spectacular caves.
+Saddar (sometimes written Saddan) involves a cave temple but also a hike through underground passages to the far side of a mountain and a return by wooden ...
 Read more about Saddar Cave .

 Hpa-an’s Kyauk Kalat Pagoda is a stunning stupa-topped limestone pinnacle, set on a tiny isle dotted with monastic buildings itself set in a lake fluttering with white egrets and surrounded by paddy.
 With Mount Zwegabin as the dramatic backdrop, it’s a gorgeous ...
 Read more about Kyauk Kalat Pagoda .